denbykov/upVibe-server/docs/business/file_coordinator/file_management.md

 # Downloading

-This functionality responsible for secondary tag downloading.
+This functionality is responsible for the file downloading.

 API:
 ```json